martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 of the encoding.

-* All entities have a common crytographic context for deriving salts and Packet Length Offsets from the version number and ITE.
-This is straightforward but also increases the risk that the keys will leak to an attacker which could then decode Initial packets from point where the packets are observable.
+* All entities have a common crytographic context for deriving salts and Packet Length Offsets from the version number and connection ID.
+This isi straightforward but also increases the risk that the keys will leak to an attacker which could then decode Initial packets from point where the packets are observable.
 This is therefore NOT RECOMMENDED.

 Note that {{ECHO}} and {{QUIC-PI}} solve this problem elegantly by only holding the private key at the load balancer, which decodes the sensitive information on behalf of the back-end server.

-# Client Behavior {#client-behavior}
+# Additional Client Requirements

-When a client receives the Version Alias Transport Parameter, it MAY cache the version number, ITE, salt, Packet Length Offset, packet type codepoints, and the expiration of these values.
-It MAY use the version number and ITE in a subsequent connection and compute the initial keys using the provided salt.

 The Client MUST NOT use the contents of a Version Alias transport parameter if the handshake does not (1) later authenticate the server name or (2)